Learn how to say “best” and other useful Spanish words using the award-winning Rosetta Stone app.

 Mastering the ins-and-out of “best” and other superlatives in Spanish can seem intimidating, but they come naturally with practise—particularly if you already speak related languages like English, French, or Italian.
 Italian and French are quite closely related to Spanish, both being in the same Latin/“romance language” family—whereas the English language uses many French and Latin/Italian words and phrases that are direct cognates (lingual cousins of one another).
 That’s why you’ll notice that there are many English words and phrases like the word “generosity” that sound remarkably similar in French (générosité), Italian (generosità), and Spanish (generosidad).

 Many students of Spanish find it has a very easy to understand pronunciation system, with the exception of just a few irregularities in pronunciation.
 This is, fortunately, unlike English (known to be among the most difficult languages to master).
 Better yet, the Spanish alphabet is an almost near-match to English and the majority of other major European languages.
 There are only three more letters you will need to learn: ch (chay), ñ (eñe), and ll (elle).

 With Rosetta Stone’s immersive approach, you’ll learn the language, not just the words.
 What makes Rosetta Stone unique is that we prepare you to use your new language in the real world.
 So it’s not just about the features, but what you’re able to do because of them.
 That way, you’ll be ready to handle any situation while sounding great.

-If you combine individual practice in Rosetta Stone’s award-winning mobile app and practice with other Spanish language learners in Live Tutoring, you can have absolute control over your learning speed and, ultimately, your long-term progress.
+If you combine individual practise in Rosetta Stone’s award-winning mobile app and practise with other Spanish language learners in Live Tutoring, you can have absolute control over your learning speed and, ultimately, your long-term progress.